michaeljvdh/WledGetPixy/README.md

               1. `archive_location = archive`  **(*Default works in any OS*)**
               2. In windows ...  `archive_location = c:\pixy\archive`
               3. In Linux ... `archive_location = /home/user/pixy/archive`
-2. Default folders are created when you run monitor.py or GetPixy.exe for the first time: (these will change if you modify the config file - be warned!)
+2. Default folders are created when you run monitor.py for the first time: (these will change if you modify the config file - be warned!)
  - **`send_data_archive_location`** (this folder keeps a copy of frames that were just converted when you dropped an image.)
  - **`send_location`** This folder is used to send the frame files.
  - **`send_data_archive_location`** Keeps a copy of every picture you dump in monitor (gets moved automatically)